 He told me used to fly missions in UK airspace and he confirmed to me that they knew all about our activities and our holiday weekends.
 He told me that he had been the command pilot of the Soviet TU-95 aircraft on the sortie where the Lightning pilot had broken off his refuelling probe and he gave me some very convincing details of the incident to prove what he said - and he even set a little trap for me!
 (More of that on a later page

 Two days after the abortive Lightning sortie, my crew was summoned at about 0300hrs from our beds in the Officers Mess at the western end of the station, to ‘cockpit readiness’.
-A call from bed straight to cockpit readiness implied that we could be ordered to take off within minutes.
-Our Victor, XH650, and two others were parked on the operational readiness platform (ORP) at the eastern end of the Leuchars single runway.
-Our Victor was at a state known as Combat Ready, an expression that was really a hangover from the V Bomber days.
-Combat Ready meant that all the pre-flight checks had already been completed earlier in the day and so we could start engines and take-off within about five minutes of boarding the aircraft if necessary.
+A call from bed straight to cockpit readiness implied that we were very likely be ordered to take off within minutes.
+The three Victors were parked on the operational readiness platform (ORP) at the eastern end of the Leuchars single runway.
+Our Victor, XH650, was at a state known as Combat Ready, an expression that was really a hangover from the V Bomber days.
+Combat Ready meant that all the pre-flight checks had already been completed earlier in the day and so we could, if necessary, start engines and be airborne within about five minutes of boarding the aircraft.

 In foggy conditions, Víctor Standard Operating Procedures required both pilots to agree, once we were lined up on the runway and ready to take off, on how many runway lights we could see.
 For it to be legal to take-off, even on an operational sortie, we had to be able to see clearly a minimum of three.
 We reckoned, that is to say I reckoned, that the co-pilot and I could just about see three: the third ones came and went as the fog swirled around and that meant the horizontal visibility was something like 200 metres.
 I elected to do the take-off myself.